Siege of Carlisle (1315)

 The siege of Carlisle took place from 22 July to 1 August 1315, during the First War of Scottish Independence, near the town of Carlisle, in Cumbria, England.

 Following victory at Bannockburn in 1314, Robert the Bruce, King of Scotland, launched a series of raids into Northern England.
 Many areas along the Anglo-Scottish border were claimed by both Scotland and England, including Carlisle, which controlled access to North-West England.

 Carlisle Castle was a strong position, defended by a garrison commanded by Andrew Harclay, 1st Earl of Carlisle, an experienced veteran soldier.
 Despite their battlefield victories, the Scots lacked the expertise or resources necessary to sustain a lengthy siege; after failing to breach the walls, they withdrew on 1 August.

 Victory played an important part in Harclay's rise to prominence; he was later created Earl of Carlisle, before being executed in 1323.

 Background

 Carlisle

-The town of Carlisle and its castle was the western headquarters of the Scottish Marches, a buffer zone created along the Anglo-Scottish border.
+The city of Carlisle and its castle was the western headquarters of the Scottish Marches, a buffer zone created along the Anglo-Scottish border.
 It controlled access to North West England, as Berwick did the North East, making it strategically important in the confrontations between Scotland and England.
 Previously held by the Scots, Berwick was captured by Edward I in 1296, and frequently changed hands until 1482, while Carlisle was besieged seven times between 1171 and 1461, the 1315 siege being among the most determined.

 Carlisle was first fortified in 72 CE, when a timber and earth Roman fort was built there; in 1092, William II of England constructed a stone castle on the same site, subsequently expanded by his successors.